River Joseph

-River Iye Manalo Joseph (born January 3, 1999) is a Filipino actor and entrepreneur.
+River Iye Manalo Joseph is a Filipino actor, model and entrepreneur.
 He is best known for his roles in the television series He's Into Her, The Iron Heart, Pamilya Sagrado, and Pinoy Big Brother: Celebrity Collab Edition.

 Early life and education

-River Iye Manalo Joseph was born on January 3, 1999, in Muntinlupa to a family of entrepreneurs.
+River Iye Manalo Joseph was born in Muntinlupa to a family of entrepreneurs.
 His father, Robert Lim Joseph, died of cancer in 2022.
 His mother, Ida Manalo Joseph, is the sister of SM Retail president Chito Manalo.
 Through his father, Joseph is of Chinese, Iraqi, and Syrian descent.
 He finished his secondary education at De La Salle Santiago Zobel School and attended De La Salle University for college, where he was active in student politics, being an active member of the political party, Alyansang Tapat sa Lasallista.
 He earned a degree in Business Management in 2023.